CHChang810716/CppProjectTemplate/README.md

 1. Open cmake/packages.cmake
 2. Add hunter package.
 For example, add ```fmt``` package:
 ```cmake
 # ...The existing item in packages.cmake
 hunter_add_package(fmt)
 find_package(fmt CONFIG REQUIRED)
 ```
+3. All the source code can use the imported library directly, no needs to write link script.

-Other examples can be found in src/packages.cmake.
+* Other examples can be found in ```src/packages.cmake```.
+* All available packages can be found [here](https://github.com/CHChang810716/hunter/blob/master/cmake/configs/default.cmake).
+* All package import examples can be found [here](https://github.com/CHChang810716/hunter/tree/master/examples).